Crawlers / Sunday January 11, 2026

 Main Categories of Web Crawlers

-These are the good guys — the passenger planes of your digital airport.
+The most important category for most websites is search engine crawlers, since they directly affect indexing, visibility, and rankings.
 Search engine crawlers, such as Googlebot and Bingbot, visit your website to discover, index, and refresh your pages.
 They follow links, read metadata, and evaluate structure, helping the search engine giants decide where to place you in their search results.
 Their visits are predictable, regulated by your robots.txt file, and essential for organic visibility.
 Allowing them to move freely ensures your website stays visible to users searching for your services.

+Not all crawlers are focused on search or optimization; social platforms also rely on bots to process and display shared content.
 When you share a link on LinkedIn, Facebook, or X, these platforms send their own bots to fetch previews.
 Facebook External Hit and Twitterbot collect metadata, titles, and images to display attractive snippets on timelines and feeds.
 They’re like cargo planes that deliver content snippets rather than people.
 These bots are mostly not a problem, though we’ve seen them temporarily spike your overall resource usage during viral sharing of your web pages.

 Every crawler type plays a role in your website’s ecosystem, whether positive or negative.
 What matters is how you handle them.
 The aim is to give the right bots permission to land while blocking those that waste your resources.
 Proper web crawler management ensures your digital runway remains safe, organized, and efficient.
 To do this, you need to know a bit more about the most common bots you will find on your website.